blackcaer/SkinLookup/README.md

   - admin.py - Models registered for admin panel
   - models.py - Models for my application (Item, ItemData, PortfolioItem, User)
   - serializers.py - Serializers for my app
-  - services.py - Helper functions, (probably I should implement all of them on models or move them to some utils.py file)
+  - services.py - Helper functions, (probably I should implement all of them in the models or move them to a utils.py file)
   - tests.py - Tests for backend
   - urls.py - routing for the application (api routes)
   - views.py - Views handling incoming requests